About Us

 OUR VISION

-Knives are more of a rugged type built for use.
+Knives By Hand makes purpose-built knives for bushcraft, survival, and hard field use.
+Designed with function first, forged with proven methods, and made to be relied on—not collected..
 Knives are designed for actual use and made to be durable and to be used and not in a display case.
 Dedicated to Knives that are made from the old ways using a forge and hammer.
 All knives are made out of High Carbon steel.
 Knives are to be rugged and functional over “pretty”.

 OUR BRAND